Sazeduzzaman-Saju/quiz-camp/README.md

 - Runs the app in the development mode.\
   Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-## 📙 Requirement

-- Make sure you have [PHP 8.0](https://www.php.net/releases/8_0_0.php) or a higher version installed.

 ## ⚙️ Setup

 - Open Windows Terminal Or Vs Code Terminal

-- Install the dependencies with composer as below
+- Install the dependencies with npm package.

   ```bash
   npm install
   ```

-- if need then type and hit enter vs code will open automatic.
+- if need vs code then type and hit enter and it will open automatic.

   ```bash
   npm code .